-Jack O' Lantern 2023 - the History of Halloween
+Jack O' Lantern 2023 - Tracing the History of a Halloween Legend

 Video: Stingy Jack | The Jack-O'-Lantern Story

 The iconic symbol of Halloween is undoubtedly the menacingly hollowed-out Jack O'Lantern.

 Also referred to as "Jack of the Lantern," the tradition originally involved carving lanterns from large turnips.
 In Ireland and Britain, this has long been a beloved custom.
 As Irish immigrants settled in North America, they encountered the versatile pumpkin.
 Easier to carve and offering ample room for candles and grimaces, pumpkins soon replaced turnips.
 Initially representing autumn in North America, the wide-grinning pumpkin face quickly became the recognizable mascot of the Halloween festival.

 The Tale of Stingy Jack: Tricking the Devil

 The name "Jack O'Lantern" originates from an old Irish legend.
 In this tale, a miserly blacksmith named Jack is visited by the devil in a pub on the eve of All Souls' Day.
 The Prince of Hell offers to pay for Jack's last drink in exchange for his soul.